CAIS-ACSI/CAIS2022/content/talk/5.Shuva/index.md

 location: "[https://zoom.us/j/88016818664](https://us06web.zoom.us/j/88016818664?wd=bWlEMk1oZ3FyWTVFNXZISUh4dlZJdz09)"

 abstract: "This paper reports on findings from a larger study on the settlement information behaviour of Bangladeshi immigrants to Canada.
-This study uses a mixed method approach including semi-structured interviews (n=60) and surveys (n=205) with Bangladeshi immigrants who arrived in Canada between the years of 1971 and 2017.
-In this paper, the author discusses the information crafting mainly by immigration consultants in Bangladesh.
-The study reports negative consequences of selective information, mostly positive information about life in Canada sometimes with exaggeration and falsifications shared by immigration consultants in Bangladesh."
+This study uses a mixed method approach, including semi-structured interviews (n=60) and surveys (n=205) with Bangladeshi immigrants who arrived in Canada between 1971 and 2017.
+The author discusses the new concept of information crafting by exploring the information immigrants received from immigration consultants in Bangladesh and the Immigration, Refugees and Citizenship Canada (IRCC).
+The study reports negative consequences of selective information in newcomers’ settlement in Canada, primarily positive information about life in Canada, sometimes with exaggeration and falsifications."

 date: "2022-06-08T12:00:00Z"
 date_end: "2022-06-08T12:30:00Z"